nuxeo/doc.nuxeo.com-content/src/admindoc/installation/installing-the-nuxeo-platform-on-windows/installing-the-nuxeo-platform-as-a-windows-service.md

     nuxeoctl.bat --gui=false stop
     ```

-8. Open the wrapper.conf file and make sure the&nbsp;`wrapper.console.title` entry does not contain a colon (":") or the runConsole.bat will fail.
+8. Open the wrapper.conf file and make sure the `wrapper.console.title` entry does not contain a colon (":") or the runConsole.bat will fail.
 Just remove the colon or give another title.
 9. Execute your wrapped application as console application by calling this command and check your application is accessible:

     ```